-Active Adverbial has no Adjectival attributive Adjectival substantive Participle Art has Art. before noun has Art. but no noun. it modifies.
-Present While loosing (The boy) who is The one loosing loosing Aorist After loosing (The girl) who was The one who was loosing loosing (The girl) who loose The one who loosed Perfect After having (The crowd) having The ones having loosed loosed loosed
+Active Participle Adverbial has no Art Adjectival attributive has Art. before noun it modifies.
+Adjectival substantive has Art. but no noun.
+Present While loosing (The boy) who is loosing The one loosing Aorist After loosing (The girl) who was loosing loosing Perfect After having loosed (The girl) who loosed (The crowd) having loosed